25 Ways To Care For Yourself This Holiday Season

 6. Be Creative

 Creative expression relieves stress and anxiety.
-However you choose to create, have fun with it!
+Try a new holiday craft, create something new, or renew a creative hobby that you enjoyed previously.
+However, you choose to create, have fun with it!

 7. Give from the Heart

 Choose a charitable organization that speaks to your heart.
-Give of your time or your funds in a joyful way instead of thinking about what else you have to do.
+Give your time or your funds joyfully, without thinking about what else you have to do.
+Giving from the heart also changes our perspective on what is important, making it easier to get through stressful parts of the year.

 8. Love List

-Make a list of everyone and everything you love.
+Make a list of everyone and everything you love to remind yourself of the love and positivity in your life.
 You could do this as part of your gratitude journal or as a separate exercise.

 9. Appropriate Regifting

 Not every gift needs to be new and still in the original box.
-Give something meaningful and with love, such as an extra copy of your favorite book with a special note inside or a beautiful bouquet in a vase you no longer use.
-You can take clippings from your favorite house plants, to share your green thumb.
+Give something meaningful, and with love, suLoves an extra copy of your favorite book with a special note inside or a beautiful bouquet in a vase you no longer use.
+You can take clippings from your favorite house plants to share your green thumb.
 House plants have been shown to improve air quality, reduce stress levels, and boost productivity.

 10. Write it Out

-Dealing with family during Christmas can lead to a lot of pent-up thoughts and feelings.
-They don’t all need to be said aloud, but they should be expressed.
+Dealing with family during the holidays can lead to a lot of pent-up thoughts and feelings.
+They don’t all need to be said aloud, but should be expressed.
 Write them down so you can process them and let them go.

 11. Scale Back on Tech Time